-- Monitoring implemented lending practices (borrowers' repayment ability, viability, collaterals, source of repayment) - Reporting of any breaches on lending practices - Arrears / excesses: ad-hoc monitoring
+- Monitoring implemented lending practices (borrowers' repayment ability, viability, collaterals, source of repayment) - Reporting of any breaches on lending practices

 Arrears Management Unit

 The Bank established an independent, centralised Arrears Management Unit ('AMU') specialising in the various categories of credit facilities with a view to effectively monitor arrears and troubled cases, as well as, restructurings of borrowers in financial difficulties.
 The AMU is distinct from the Debt Recovery Unit which deals with non-viable and non-cooperative borrowers.